- 17 x 1-Bed units

 Franklyn Housing Co-operative is a medium sized estate of 58 properties in the London Road area of Canterbury.
-The properties are a mixture of three bed houses, and one to two bed flats and bungalows, ideal for all household types.
+The properties are a mixture of three bedroom houses, and one to two bedroom flats and bungalows, ideal for all household types.

 The Co-op was built by CDS Co-operatives in phases between 1991 and 1993 and ownership of the estate was transferred the co-op in 1993.
 When the co-op became fully independent they signed a management agreement with CDS in 1994, to agree CDS would still provide a number of services for them.
 The Co-ops committee meets regularly and takes responsibility for the maintenance and lettings functions within the Co-operative.

 All the properties have double glazing and central heating.
 There are private back gardens for the houses and bungalows, some properties have driveways, and there is plenty of space in the communal car parks.
 The bungalows are designed to be accessible and one has been adapted for a wheelchair user.
 The houses and flats are located together and the bungalows are a few minutes walk away with a small council owned playing field between them.
 There is also a small play park by the estate for young children.